SS Normandie: Construction and launch

 Work by the Société Anonyme des Chantiers de Penhoët began on the unnamed flagship on 26 January 1931 at Saint-Nazaire, not long after the stock market crash of 1929.
 While the French continued construction, the competing White Star Line's planned Oceanic was cancelled and Cunard's put on hold.
 French builders also ran into difficulty and had to ask for government money; this subsidy was questioned in the press.
 Still, the ship's construction was followed by newspapers and national interest was deep, as she was designed to represent France in the nation-state contest of the great liners and was built in a French shipyard using French parts.

 The growing hull in Saint-Nazaire had no formal designation except "T-6" ("T" for "Transat", an alternate name for the French Line, and "6" for "6th"), the contract name.
 Many names were suggested including Doumer, after Paul Doumer, the recently assassinated President of France; and originally, La Belle France.
-Finally Normandie was chosen.
+Finally Normandie was chosen, a name last used by CGT for a financially successful ocean liner in service from May 1883 until October 1911.
 In France, boat prefixes properly depend on the boat name's gender, but non-sailors mostly use the masculine form, inherited from the French terms for boat, which can be "paquebot", "navire", "bateau", or "bâtiment".
 British and Germans refer to boats as feminine ("she's a beauty").
 The CGT called their ship simply "Normandie", preceded by neither "le" nor "la" (French masculine/feminine for "the") to avoid any confusion.